Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

 Get redditors that relate to a subreddit.

-These endpoints are a paginated but they don't follow the regular listing structure.
+These endpoints are paginated but they don't follow the regular listing structure.

 The wikicontributors and wikibanned variants use GraphQL so you'll need to use the legacy endpoints for those.